mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 data ScaleHandler p a = SH
     { shDate :: p Date
-    , shLinear :: Bool -> LType a -> p a
+    , shLinear :: Bool -> NType a -> p a
     , shLog :: NType a -> p a
     }